 One secret to Southeastern Mills' success is the company's culture.

 "We pride ourselves on a culture of collaboration across all departments," Landry says.
 "Sometimes we have a lot of people in the room discussing things, and we get a lot done because everybody has a different perspectives.
 Especially with regulations constantly changing, the regulatory department must be innovative, too.
 Culture is everything."

 Landry couldn't be happier with the business, and he's excited about the future.

 "Fifteen years ago, I never knew about this industry," Landry says.
 "And it's one I'm highly involved with now.
-You must work together, work with your food scientist and your sales team and let your customers know you're out there to support them.
+You must work together, work with your food scientists and your sales team and let your customers know you're out there to support them.
 And that's my biggest takeaway from this industry.
 Trust each other and work together.
 You've got to be passionate about what you do, stay involved, and stay on top of the latest trends."

-Getting products to market quicker demands efficiency at every stage of new product development.
+Getting products to market faster demands efficiency at every stage of new product development.
 With one location for supply chain information and documentation, teams can bring new products to market faster.

 Visit our web page to discover how TraceGains can jump-start your company's new product development.